matbryan52/microscopy-images-qem/slides.md

 ---

-## Python tools for images
+## Python libraries for images

-The Python scientific ecosystem is vast - once an image is loaded as array data, typically under `numpy`, it can be interpreted in myriad ways
+The Python scientific ecosystem is vast - once an image is loaded as array data, typically under `numpy`, it can be interpreted in many ways

 ---